+The La Crosse Blufflands provide year-round public access to scenic beauty and outdoor recreation.
 The Conservancy leads many guided hikes through the La Crosse Blufflands.
-We also frequently take school and college groups on the bluffs for hands-on environmental learning and ecological restoration work.
+We also frequently take school and college groups to the bluffs for hands-on environmental learning and ecological restoration work.

-All visitors are asked to help protect the fragile wildlife habitats of the La Crosse Blufflands by observing signs and policies pertaining to the different bluffland properties.
+All visitors are asked to help protect the fragile wildlife habitats of the La Crosse Blufflands by observing signs and policies pertaining to the each bluffland property.
 For more information about caring for the La Crosse Blufflands, visit our Love the Bluffs page.

 882 acres (86 additional acres with easements)

 Find Nature's Treasures at each of these trails:

 County Rd B Trailhead: W5845 Cty Rd B, Onalaska, WI - Follow Hwy 16 north to Cty Rd B. Turn right and follow for ½ mile just past Bethany Church.
 The parking area is on the right and the kiosk is the start of the trail.
 This is an up and back hike.
 At the top it becomes private land and it is marked as such.
 Do NOT trespass on private property.